boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : An entity that is responsible for managing and orchestrating the End-to-End 5G Mobile Network, notably RANs and CNs.

 Customer Sites:
 : A customer manages and deploys 5G Network Functions (RAN and CN) in Customer Sites.
 On top of 5G Network Functions (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, switches, or VPC Gateways) within a Customer Site.
 A Customer Site can be either a physical or a virtual location.
 Examples of Customer Sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within provider or colocation service.
-The Orchestration of the TN within Customer Sites relies upon a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
-The detail of these is out of the scope of this document.
+The Orchestration of the TN within Customer Sites involves a set of controllers for automation purposes (e.g., Network Functions Virtualization Infrastructure (NFVI), Enhanced Container Network Interface (CNI), Fabric Managers, or Public Cloud APIs).
+The detail of these controllers is out of the scope of this document.

 Provider:
 : An entity responsible for interconnecting Customer Sites.
 The provider orchestrates and manages a provider network.

 Provider Network:
 : A provider uses a provider network to interconnect Customer Sites.
-We assume in this document that the provider Network is based on IP or MPLS.
+This document assumes that the provider network is based on IP or MPLS.

 Customer Edge (CE):
 : A device that provides logical connectivity to the provider network.
-The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit.
-Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G Network Function (i.e., an element of 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
+The logical connectivity is enforced at Layer 2 and/or Layer 3 and is denominated an Attachment Circuit (AC).
+Examples of CEs include TN components (e.g., router, switch, or firewalls) and also 5G Network Functions (i.e., an element of 5G domain such as Centralized Unit (CU), Distributed Unit (DU), or User Plane Function (UPF)).
 This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.

 Provider Edge (PE):
 : A device managed by a provider that is connected to a CE.
 The connectivity between a CE and a PE is achieved using one or multiple Attachment Circuit.
 This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.

 Attachment Circuit (AC):
 : The logical connection that attaches a CE to a PE.
 A CE is connected to a PE via one or multiple ACs.
 An AC is technology-specific.
-For consistency with the AC data model terminology (e.g., {{?RFC9182}}), we assume that an AC is configured on a “bearer”, which represents the underlying connectivity.
+For consistency with the AC data model terminology (e.g., {{?RFC9182}}), this document assumes that an AC is configured on a “bearer”, which represents the underlying connectivity.
 Examples of ACs are VLANs (AC) configured on a physical interface (bearer) or an Overlay VXLAN EVI (AC) configured on IP underlay (bearer).

 > In order to keep the figures simple, only one AC and single-homed CEs are represented.